Why Can't Everyone Do the 'Asian Squat'?

 In fact, not everyone who can deep squat is, as Ausinheiler puts it, squatting “well,” with feet close together and toes pointed forward.
 I grew up in the United States with few occasions to squat, and I fall into this category.
 (A fact I was painfully aware of in China because I had to place my feet wider than the grooved sides of the squat toilet that kept you from slipping on the wet floor.)
 The position, while doable, is not particularly comfortable for me either.
 When an editor dared me to write this entire article while squatting, I quickly realized I’d either end up with an extremely short article or a workplace injury.

 Body shape also seems to play a role.
 Short limbs, big heads, and long torsos make it easier to balance.
 (Again why toddlers have it so easy.)
 “I have three brothers, so of course every year I test all their abilities to deep squat,” Ausinheiler told me.
 “What I found is of the four of us, my squat is the best, I gotta say, but I’m also most conscious of technique.
 I have another brother who has even shorter legs than me.
 His squat isn’t quite as good as mine but it is very easy for him.
-And then the brother with the longest legs as the worst squat.
+And then the brother with the longest legs has the worst squat.
 He kind of has a hard time with it.”

 Believe it or not, no one appears to have actually studied innate ability in deep squatting across ethnic groups.
 “You would have to take kids from the time they’re born in China and never let them do any squats to be a control group, and it’ll never happen,” says Matt Hudson, a physiologist at the University of Delaware, who kindly humored my questions.
 And ultimately, it may not matter.
 Practice and training make the bigger difference.
 (I suggested to my boyfriend that he could improve his squats, but he refused for reasons I cannot fathom.)